kevslinger/Ravenclaw-toolkit/README.md

 |  +-- HP3
 ```

 (note: structure subject to change.)
-Once you have an `instance/config.py` and a populated `ravenclaw_toolkit/static`, then you need to make sure you have all the python dependencies installed.
-We recommend using a virtual environment (like [virtualenv](https://pypi.org/project/virtualenv/)) for managing the dependencies.
-Once you have virtualenv installed, create a virtual environment with `virtualenv venv --python=python3`, then `source venv/bin/activate`.
-Then, install the dependencies with `pip install -r requirements.txt`.
+Once you have an `instance/config.py` and a populated `ravenclaw_toolkit/static`.

 If you've gotten this far, you should be all set to run the web app locally!!
 Try running `python app.py`.
 The output should give you the URL to go to (for me, it is `http://127.0.0.1:5000/`)